renocon/python-pygame-speed-dating/README.md

 matrix = [[0,0,0], [1,1,1], [-543, -989, -471]]
 ```

-You can access individual elements by a list as follows:
+You can access individual elements of a list like you did with strings
 ```python
 things_guaranteed_in_life[0] # 'death'
 things_guaranteed_in_life[3] # 'another transformers movie'